 And can you teach me how to dance real slow?"

 Here, we see little hints of the difference between the '50s and '60s, as interpreted by Don.
+"Who

-"Who Wrote the Book of Love" (by the Monotones) is referenced, of course...and slightly more subtly, John Sebastian's 1966 Lovin' Spoonful hit, "Do You Believe in Magic?"
+Wrote the Book of Love" (by the Monotones) is referenced, of

+hit, "Do You Believe in Magic?"
 Don isn't exactly a 'Jesus freak' (as we called them back in the '70s), but he's willing to bet those Monotones are about as naughty as y'oughta get.
 Because if you believe The Good Book, that's something--but from the very start, Don's had his doubts about this whole rock 'n roll thing.
 Being a professional songwriter, he knows those Monotones couldn't have written "The Book of Love!"
 (Not much gets by Don.)
+Now he's gonna go one step further, and say that Sebastian's cult-like devotion to rock constitutes something like heresy.
+See?
+That's where we all went off the rails!
+Once you ascribe any serious value to rock music--anything deeper than, say, a 'slow dance' (and really, is there any?) you're on the wrong track.

-VERSE TWO, CONTINUED
+VERSE TWO, CONTINUED:

 "Well, I know that you're in love with him,